1576 – 2020

 The Copan Acropolis Archaeological Project and its successors begin excavations supervised by an international team of scholars.
 Building upon the advances in Maya knowledge from the 1960s-1990s, the most impressive and richest tombs and temples are discovered at Copan.
 The probable tomb of founder of the Copan dynasty, K’inich Yax K’uk Mo’, is excavated by Dr. Robert Sharer of the University of Pennsylvania.
 During this exciting time, three kilometers of tunnels are dug under the acropolis, Honduran archaeologist Ricardo Agurcia discovers the most complete Maya temple found to date – “Rosalila”, the East court is excavated, the Hieroglyphic Stairway continues to be deciphered and restored, and Temple 16 and El Cementerio are excavated.
 The Copan Sculpture Museum opens to rave reviews in 1996.

 Using the latest technology, researchers are able to excavate deep in tunnels, remotely sense underneath the ground, discover where offerings were made, recreate facial features and lifestyles from ancient bones and reconstruct ancient environments.
 Scholars analyze and write about a variety of important discoveries.
-Better management plans for the archaeological park are discussed; an interpretive center for Honduran children opens in 2002 and is celebrating its twelfth anniversary.
+Better management plans for the archaeological park are discussed; an interpretive center for Honduran children opens in 2002.

 Present and Future

 2011 Guaras en Libertad La Belleza Regresa a bilateral project between the Copan Association and the Macaw Mountain Bird Reserve begins.
 The award winning project has brought worldwide attention to Honduras about conservation of the Scarlet Macaw the national bird of Honduras.
-Large-scale infrastructure and tourism projects have begun with an airport to be inaugurated in December 2014.
+Large-scale infrastructure and tourism projects have begun with a regional airport inaugurated in December 2014.